 Dear Lebone II Community

-Sixty-one students wrote the Independent Examinations Board (IEB) National Senior Certificate (NSC) examinations in 2019 and achieved 83 subject distinctions in total.
+Fifty-five students wrote the Independent Examinations Board (IEB) National Senior Certificate (NSC) examinations in 2020 and achieved 95 subject distinctions in total.

-Matshego Kgafela was listed in the Top 1% of Candidates per Subject - Setswana First Additional Language (93%)
+Atlegang Dikgang was listed in the Top 1% of Candidates in the subject - Setswana First Additional Language (95%).

 IEB National Statistics

 12 024 full time candidates and 1 139 part-time students representing 233 examination centres across Southern Africa wrote the 2020 IEB NSC Examination.

 54 Passed (98%)

 55 students wrote a total of 387 subjects among them (excluding advanced programmes) and achieved the following outstanding results:

 - There were 95 subject “outstanding achievements” (Level 7 / distinctions/ 80% +) i.e. 24.5% of subjects written resulted in level 7 achievements (an improvement of 5.2% from 2019)

 - There were 103 subject “meritorious achievements” (Level 6 / 70 – 79%) i.e. 26.6% of subjects written resulted in level 6 achievements.